OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 Model Hierarchy
 ---------------

 The model hierarchy is on the left side of the diagram.
-It is actually a mix of Systems and variables, both inputs and outputs.
+It is a mix of Systems and variables, both inputs and outputs.

 The top System, the root of the model, is on the left and the subsystem hierarchy is displayed to its right.